Follow our advice on what to do if you have found a cat and suspect they may be stray or lost.

 Try not to feed cats who come into your garden unless they're clearly underweight.
 This will only encourage them to keep coming back and they may have owners feeding them too or have special dietary requirements due to health issues.

 Put a paper collar on the cat asking an owner to contact you if the cat is theirs.
 If you get no response after a couple of days you can assume the cat has not been back home or may be stray.

 Spread the word

 Cats roam over wide areas so ask your neighbours if they know who the cat belongs to.
-Create a found poster and put it up around the area where you found the cat, share a photo on social media and on any lost cat websites.
+Create a found poster and put it up around the area where you found the cat, share a photo on social media, local community apps and on any lost cat websites.

 Report the cat to your local rescue centres and vets